kjfreidhof/Ubuntu-Docos/README.md

 # Warning
 run this script at your own risk i am not responsible for breaking your system when you run this script

+# First

+make sure you have git installed if you dont have git installed do

+sudo apt install git

+for ubuntu

 # The user.sh